CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/AppLayer/Control/BB_ADAAA.md

 ## Description
 <!-- General Description of the BB -->
-Adaptive Cruise Control Demo for adaptive AUTOSAR
+Adaptive Cruise Control Demo for adaptive AUTOSAR with the goal of providing examples and tutorials to build AUTOSAR expertise across the community.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->